 - Cultural Change – It’s about requiring the whole organization to become a learning organization.

-In summary, the need for the hour for D’Amore-McKim is to develop the talent for this new world of digital transformation and convergence.
+In summary, the need of the hour for D’Amore-McKim is to develop the talent for this new world of digital transformation and convergence.
 The business students of today should be conversant in both digital and business skills to be impactful from day one.
 Organizations also need guidance to imagine the possibilities that can be provided, which can be done through our use-inspired research.
 We also have exciting opportunities to up-skill and re-skill employees in these organizations.
 With our exceptional experiential learning legacy, our world-class faculty who have digital transformation expertise, and our strong humanics-infused curriculum with technology, data and human-centered literacies, our school is well positioned to develop students and leaders for this brave new world of work.

 Dunton Family Dean

 D’Amore-McKim School of Business